Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl/reference/catlfile-class.md

 ### <a name="parameters"></a>Parametry

 *nNewLen*<br/>
-Novou velikost souboru v bajtech.
+Nová délka souboru v bajtech

 ### <a name="return-value"></a>Návratová hodnota